statengeneraal/laws-markdown/verdrag/memorandum/of/understanding/on/the/establishment/of/the/global/water/etc/BWBV0001570/README.md

 ####Amendments

-Treedt in werking op een nader te bepalen tijdstip

 Any amendment to the Statutes for the Global Water Partnership Network and the Global Water Partnership Organisation shall be adopted in accordance with the procedure provided for in Article 17 of the Statutes.
 Provided that the amendment has been adopted by the Network Meeting, it shall enter into force one year after the decision of the Meeting of the Sponsoring Partners to adopt the amendment, unless one third of the Sponsoring Partners within nine months of the said decision notify the Depositary of their objection to the amendment.
 The Depositary shall inform the Partners and the Sponsoring Partners of the date of entry into force of the amendment or of the fact that the amendment will not enter into force, as may be the case.

 ### Article  V

 ####Entry into force

-Treedt in werking op een nader te bepalen tijdstip

 1. This Agreement shall be open for signature by the States and Intergovernmental Organisation listed in Annex 2, having been invited by the Swedish Government, in consultation with the presiding Chair of the Global Water Partnership Network, to sign this Agreement, until 31 March 2002.
 2. This Agreement shall enter into force on the day upon which at least three signatories as referred to in paragraph 1 of this Article, including two States, have provided the Depositary with notification that the formalities required by their national legislation or their governing statutes have been completed.
 3. After the entry into force of this Agreement, any State and Intergovernmental Organisation, referred to in paragraph 1, shall become a Party to it immediately after receipt by the Depositary of notification that the formalities required by their national legislation or their governing statutes have been completed.

 IN WITNESS WHEREOF, the undersigned being duly authorised thereto, have signed a copy of this Agreement in the English language, which shall be deposited with the Depositary, who shall send certified copies thereof to all signatories.
-This Agreement has been opened for signature in Stockholm on 9 December 2001.
+This Agreement has been opened for signature in Stockholm on 21 March 2002.

 ####Statutes for the Global Water Partnership Network and the Global Water Partnership Organisation

-Treedt in werking op een nader te bepalen tijdstip

 ### Article  1

 ####Legal status

-Treedt in werking op een nader te bepalen tijdstip

 1. These Statutes regulate the functions and organisation of the Global Water Partnership Network (the Network) and of the Global Water Partnership Organisation (the Organisation), and the relation between the two.
 2. The Network does not have legal personality.